CephalofairGames/merc-packs-faq/index.md

 #### Major Errata

+**If possible, please download the [Revised Campaign Sheet](https://drive.google.com/file/d/1fF6p_ZzkNMfWytOifGr0NqBBwopWfzmY/viewhttps://drive.google.com/file/d/1fF6p_ZzkNMfWytOifGr0NqBBwopWfzmY/view).** It handles the next two Major Errata items.
+If you wish to continue to use the in-box sheets, please see below for details.

-**A large number of events were designed to be unlocked when a new class envelope was unlocked.** A new Campaign Sheet will be provided by Cephalofair that has these event unlocks at the bottom of the page, alongside the unlocked class icons.
-Here  are the proper event unlocks that should be added when you unlock a locked class, in the order they are listed on the Campaign Sheet.
+**A number of events were designed to be unlocked when a new class envelope was unlocked.** Below are the proper event unlocks that should be added when you unlock a locked class, in the order they are listed on the Campaign Sheet.
+(The revised campaign sheet, above, handles this errata.)
 - Sun: R-50, R-51
 - Three Spears: R-47, C-78
 - Circles: R-44, R-45